 In the beginning I bought some notebooks and pens to start doing sketchnotes on paper.
-In the store I got overwhelmed by the choice of colours so that I ended up buying almost each colour in store.
-The notebook I chose had thick pages so that the ink wouldn’t bleed through to the back of the paper and I chose the format A5, as it was easy to carry around and fitted in small bags.
+In the store, I got overwhelmed by the choice of colors so that I ended up buying almost every color in the store.
+The notebook I chose had thick pages so that the ink wouldn’t bleed through to the back of the paper and I chose the format A5, as it was easy to carry around and fit in small bags.
 Everything went well and I liked the feeling of writing and drawing with actual pens on paper, but the problem was the digitalizing of the sketchnotes.
 There are loads of apps to make good pictures and even apps that add a whiteboard background to them to make the sketchnotes easier to read and of a better quality.
-But still you have to take a proper picture.
+But still, you have to take a proper picture.
 Which can be challenging at a conference, as there often isn’t enough light, or if there is light, you have a shadow on your sketchnote from the smartphone.
-Also it takes time to take a good picture.
+Also, it takes time to take a good picture.
 You need to have a good underground (like a table, so that the sketchnote lies down in a flat way) or help from a second person and often you need to use a flashlight, which might annoy others around you.
-Therefore I started dreaming of a possibility to make the sketchnotes on an electronic device, so that they are stored digitally from the beginning.
+Therefore I started dreaming of a possibility to make the sketchnotes on an electronic device so that they are stored digitally from the beginning.
 This has a huge effect on the quality and you can share them in just some seconds.

 How to do sketchnotes

 - At the event: Find a good spot